On the transition between the disordered and antiferroelectric phases of the 6-vertex model: The behavior of the spin representation and the six-vertex model

 \subsection{FK--Ising-type representation: Item 1 of Theorem~\ref{thm:spins-gibbs}, Corollary~\ref{cor:6v-gibbs}}

 The FK--Ising representation of the six-vertex model that we discuss in this section is directly related (see the remark after Proposition~\ref{prop:coupling-AT-6V}) to the random-cluster representation of the Ashkin--Teller model introduced by Pfister and Velenik~\cite{PfiVel97} and is used in Section~\ref{sec:proof-ashkin-teller} to describe the coupling between the two models.
-For the Ashkin--Teller model, this representation allowed to derive the Lebowitz inequality~\cite{ChaSht00} and the sharpness of the phase transition when~$J>U>0$~\cite{Rao19}.
+For the Ashkin--Teller model, this representation allowed to derive the Lebowitz inequality~\cite{ChaSht00}.
 Here we choose to define this representation in terms of the six-vertex model in order to avoid confusion between different models and restrict the appearance of the Ashkin--Teller model to Section~\ref{sec:proof-ashkin-teller}.
 We refer the reader to the works of Ray and Spinka~\cite{RaySpi19b} and Lis~\cite{Lis19} where the representations on the primal and the dual lattices are considered simultaneously.

 Given~$\sigma^\bullet$ and~$\sigma^\circ$, define a random edge-configuration $\xi\in\{0,1\}^{E(\calD^\circ)}$: if~$e\in\theta(\sigma^\circ)$, then~$\xi(e) = 0$; if~$e\in\omega(\sigma^\bullet)$, then~$\xi(e) = 1$; if~$e\in E(\calD^\circ)\setminus(\omega(\sigma^\bullet)\cup \theta(\sigma^\circ))$, then~$\xi(e) = 1$ with probability~$\tfrac{c-1}{c}$ and~$\xi(e) = 0$ with probability~$\tfrac{1}{c}$; see Figure~\ref{fig:fk-ising}.
 We call~$\xi$ the \emph{FK--Ising representation of the six-vertex model}.
 The measure~${\sf FKIs}_{\calD^\circ,c}$ is defined as the distribution of~$\xi$ when~$\sigma$ is distributed according to~${\sf Spin}_{\calD,c}^{++}$.